 Amazon Smart Plug

 The Amazon Smart Plug is designed to work with Alexa, so you only need the Alexa app to get it up and running.
 You'll be able to remotely control those plugs, use voice control from Alexa devices, as well as set schedules for routine operation.

 However, if you decide to move on from Alexa (to Google Home for example) it might not be compatible.
-The Amazon Smart Plug will be available from 11 October.

 Eve Energy (originally Elgato) is available as a UK plug, EU plug and a US plug and it is the only smart plug on this list that is compatible with Apple's HomeKit, therefore allowing control through Siri.
 If you're an iPhone and HomePod owner, this is the plug for you.